 - Provide information about where you've lived before and offer references.

 - Provide proof of financial means and undergo a credit check.

 - Provide details of a Canadian bank account (if you're an international student, opening an account should be a priority).

 - Provide a guarantor if you don't have full-time work.

 - Pay a damage deposit (half a month's rent) to secure the apartment.
 If you've kept the apartment in good condition, you get the damage deposit back when you move out.

 - Provide proof of tenant insurance.
-Even if you're not required to provide proof, you should have tenant insurance in case of apartment fire or another unforeseen event.
+Even if you're not required to provide proof, you should have tenant insurance in case of a fire or another unforeseen event.
 Tenant insurance costs between $15 and $30 a month.
 If you have a car or other insurance coverage, investigate combining your plans to save money.

 Van Sweet Home provides private consultation for international or domestic students who are looking to find a place to live.
 For a fee, they will seek out accommodations on your behalf and support you in the rental process.
+Van Sweet Home offers a discount to NSCC students.
 Find out more about their pricing and services.
-Van Sweet Home offers a discount to NSCC students.

 Many of our campuses are in rural areas of the province.
 If you’ve chosen a campus outside Halifax or Dartmouth, you need to plan how you’ll get from the city to your campus community.
 Find out more information about transportation in Nova Scotia.